Creating recreation spaces that address water runoff.

 Our design terraced the connection between the garage and pool area with a run of lawn steps, added a level lawn panel at the side of the pool with focal accent, provided an open-air pool house structure, with glimpses to rear yard terrace steps and a lower level fire pit.
 A new clear gray crab orchard pool terrace was added along with a series of stucco walls, pea gravel accent areas, new privacy fencing, and landscape plantings to provide an updated, fresh look.

-Completed view looking across pool, as viewed from pool house, with a seating bench on the right side on axis with the focal Agave container and lawn panel on the left side.
+Completed view looking across the pool, as viewed from the pool house, with a seating bench on the right side on axis with the focal Agave container and lawn panel on the left side.

 About Floralis Garden Design